The Getting Started Guide

 Post a new work using this button.
 The posting process is fairly straightforward, but make sure to respect our 3,000 word limit for individual posts.

-Finally, participate in our awesome community!
+Participate in our awesome community!

 You’re just about finished with the basics of Scribophile, but there’s much more to Scribophile than just great feedback!

 And that’s about it for the Getting Started Guide!
-If you have any questions, don’t be shy—get in touch with us, check out the Help Center, or ask in our forums.
+If you have any questions, don’t be shy — get in touch with us, check out the Help Center, or ask in our forums.
 Have fun!